 For patients who are not candidates to save the nipple, there is a skin-sparing mastectomy that only removes the nipple and preserves all of the skin of

 the breast.
 With nipple tattooing, the results can be highly pleasing.
-In conjuction with Doylestown Hospital's plastic surgeons, I am performing
+In conjunction with Doylestown Hospital's plastic surgeons, I am performing

 skin-sparing and nipple-sparing mastectomies for appropriate candidates.
 Patient outcomes and satisfaction have been outstanding.